- Understand the key differences between B2C and B2B content marketing.

 Step 8.
 Transform your content into a lead generation engine

-While awareness content isn’t the place for hard selling, it should be focused on moving visitors further along in the funnel.
-You pull in more new visitors during the awareness phase than any other phase, so take advantage of that to capture leads.
+Awareness content isn’t the place for hard selling.
+Instead, use it to move visitors further down in the funnel.
+You pull in more new visitors during the awareness phase than any other stage.
+So, take advantage of that when crafting a B2B lead generation strategy.

 Optimize the content for conversions, providing clear calls to action at appropriate times.
 Add multiple CTAs on the page, and vary up the format.
 Capture emails using targeted strategies like free ebooks, free trials, and downloads.
 Every piece of content you produce should have a goal, and your page should be built to help visitors hit that goal.